Vladimir Cebotari: Political career

 On 19 September 2019 the Parliament voted to lift the parliamentary immunity of the MP Vladimir Cebotari, following the request of the interim general prosecutor, Dumitru Robu.
 The interim general prosecutor has stated that "in 2013, Vladimir Cebotari has acted in the interest of an organized criminal group, that contributed directly to the privatization of the Chișinău International Airport, by an organization affiliated to this criminal group".
 The parliamentary immunity was lifted in the same day when Vladimir Cebotari entered the electoral race for the position of the Mayor of the Chișinău Municipality.
 Vladimir Cebotari said that the Minister of Internal Affairs, Andrei Năstase, has coordinated the actions carried out by the Prosecutor Office against him, to decrease his chances to be elected as a mayor of the Chișinău Municipality.

 On 1 July 2021 the general prosecutor office announced that Vladimir Cebotari was removed from criminal prosecution, concluding that "Vladimir Cebotari acted within the limits of the legally conferred attributions, therefore, his deed does not meet the elements of the imputed crime".

 On 19 February 2020 Vladimir Cebotari, together with a group of MPs, left the faction of the Democrats and the Democratic party.
 On 20 February 2020 they announced at the press conference about the establishment of the Pro Moldova parliamentary group.

 Private life

 Vladimir Cebotari is married and has two children.

+His wife, Maria Cebotari, has reportedly been one of the main founders of the FlyOne airline, holding a 40 per cent stake.